Global-Ecology-Research-Group/Hoskins_et_al-2026-Ornithological-Applications/README.md

 # Urban greenspace drivers of bird species richness differ between migratory and resident species across the full-annual cycle

-This repository contains all code and derived data necessary to reproduce the analyses, figures, and tables for the manuscript published in Ornithological Applications:
+This repository contains all code and derived data necessary to reproduce the analyses, figures, and tables for the paper published in Ornithological Applications:

 > **“Urban greenspace drivers of bird species richness differ between migratory and resident species across the full-annual cycle.”**